 Even though the event is open to all skill levels, participants are still expected to understand the potential risks and hazards that are often still present in abandoned mines.

-Because of the danger and the fact that the mines are located on private property, all persons are required to sign a release of liability form and adhere to the rules of conduct laid down by the landowners while attending the event.
+Because of the danger and the fact that the mines are located on private property, all those in attendance must sign a release of liability form and adhere to the rules of conduct laid down by the landowners while attending the event.

 We now had to climb 400 feet up the old wooden ladders to make our way out to the Noonday trestle. – Photo Xavier Drenfold